joshhus/blockchain-sw-25/howto/ibp-v2-troubleshooting.md

 An Out of Memory (OOM) situation can cause this error.
 {: tsCauses}

-To resolve, resize the peers and CouchDB containers to add more memory, such as 2000 MB memory each.
-After resizing the memory, delete the peer pods so they will be re-created.
+To resolve this problem, you need to resize the peers and CouchDB containers to add more memory, such as 2000 MB memory each.
+After resizing the memory, [delete the peer pods](#ibp-troubleshooting-delete-peer) so they will be re-created.
 Then try the scenario again.
+See [Considerations when reallocating resources](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-govern-components#ibp-console-govern-components-reallocate-resources) for more information.
 {: tsResolve}

 ## Why is my first invoke of a smart contract returning the following error: no suitable peers available to initialize from?